The following article discusses different breast cancer surgical solutions: mastectomy and lumpectomy procedures.

 Mastectomy Recovery Time

-Mastectomies are inherently more radical than lumpectomies, and they require significantly longer recovery time.
+Mastectomies are inherently more intensive than lumpectomies, and they require significantly longer recovery time.
 In some cases, patients will still require radiation therapy.
 The American Cancer Society offers additional information about mastectomy recovery.

 Discussing Your Options With a Breast Cancer Surgeon